Game Intelligence: Theory and Computation: Response to common theoretical questions

 The three conditions in the definition of consistency specify how the mechanism should behave in different situations.
 For instance, if a play results in worse evaluation for both the human and the machine compared to another play, then the intelligence score of the latter must be greater than the intelligence score of the former according to the mechanism.
 Conditions (2) and (3) apply a comparative statics logic: if one of the evaluations (either the human evaluation or the machine evaluation) is held fixed, then the mechanism should be consistent with the other evaluation.

 There is only one case where the concept of consistency does not apply.
 This is when there are two plays, $\boldsymbol{\bar{a}}$ and $\boldsymbol{\bar{b}}$, where $\boldsymbol{\bar{a}}$ leads to a strictly worse evaluation for the machine than $\boldsymbol{\bar{b}}$, and $\boldsymbol{\bar{b}}$ leads to a strictly worse evaluation for the human than $\boldsymbol{\bar{a}}$.
 In this case, consistency does not place any restrictions on the intelligence score of these plays.
 The reason is that sometimes a move that is optimal for a human may not be optimal for a machine, and vice versa.
-Both humans and machines can be wrong at times, which is why the definition of consistency was formulated as such.
-I next show that GI mechanism is consistent.
+I next show that the GI mechanism is consistent.